BoreMore/sitegraph/README.md

 ```
 SiteScraper myScraper = new SiteScraper();
 ```
-2. Call gatewayLink method on the object to initialize scraping with the specified url to scrape, depth (how many layers of the supplied url's links to scrape), and whether to get title of all links.
+2. Call gatewayLink method on the object to initialize scraping with the specified url to scrape, depth (how many layers of the supplied url's links to scrape), and whether to get the title of all links.
     * A depth of 1 will only scrape the supplied url, while a depth of 2 will scrape the specified url AND all the links found on the specified url.
 A smaller depth is recommended for pages with lots of links.
     * Setting getAllTitles to true requires scraping **all** links for the title tag.
 This may greatly increase the time needed for the program to finish running, especially if the depth is greater.
 ```